Skip to main content

 Degree and Coursework

-You must have a bachelor's degree, with undergraduate course work including at least one semester/quarter each of:
+You must have a bachelor's degree by the time you start the graduate program, with undergraduate course work including at least one semester/quarter each of:

 • General or human genetics